SwissPlasmaCenter/.github/profile/README.md

 - [gdat https://gitlab.epfl.ch/spc/gdat](https://gitlab.epfl.ch/spc/gdat) Matlab package getting data from various machines in a coordinated way, including IMAS/IDS data, see [https://crppwww.epfl.ch/~sauter/gdat](https://crppwww.epfl.ch/~sauter/gdat)

+# Contributing
+- You are very welcome to contribute to these codes and/or propose new features, improvements, ...
+- To be able to become a contributor (and see above repositories not yet public):
+  1. Create a guest account at https://guests.epfl.ch
+  2. Log in with the guest account to https://gitlab.epfl.ch
+  3. Provide your gitlab username and ask to become a member of the target repository

 More information, access requests: Olivier.Sauter at epfl.ch